 Are looking for ideas on how to hide the cords on a wall mounted TV?
-I have a two ideas for you.
+I have two ideas for you.
 One requires a drill and a cord kit.
 This is the best way.
-If you are in a rental home or apartment and can’t drill into the wall, the other cord hiding idea I am sharing uses fabric and is easily made and removed.
+If you are in a rental home or apartment and can’t drill into the wall, the second cord hiding idea I am sharing uses fabric that is easily made and removed.
+Either way doesn’t hiding your TV cords will not require an electrician.

 I turned a bedroom into a fitness room.
 One of the features I wanted in the room was a TV to watch when working out and a DVR to follow online fitness classes.

-In my last post about transforming the room, I left you with this image of the wall-mounted TV with exposed cords hanging from it.
+After transforming a bedroom into a fitness room, I left you with this image of the wall-mounted TV with exposed cords hanging from it.
 Not very pretty.
 I am happy to tell you that they are now history.

 Well, not actually history, but the cords are now running behind the wall.

-I used a packaged kit to run my TV wires safely behind the wall.
+I used a packaged DIY kit to run my TV wires safely behind the wall.

 Note: When I first ran the cords behind the wall, I did it without the kit and got a lot of comments telling me how unsafe it was.
 I have deleted that original post and have rewritten the post showing this correct and safe way.
 Everything is pretty much the same, but the wires now run inside a tube that you place in the wall.